TEMPORARY AND PERMANENT RESIDENCE PERMITS

 - Passport (original);

-- Certificate of no criminal record (received not earlier than 3 months prior to submitting the documents);
+- Certificate of no criminal record (received (dated) no earlier than 3 months prior to submitting the documents);

 - Medical certificate;